mkmik/tracautosessionmail/tracautosessionmail/readme.txt

 = Install =
  You can install this software as normal Trac plugin.

- 1. Uninstall TracTicketTemplate if you have installed before.
+ 1. Uninstall TracAutoSessionMailPlugin if you have installed before.

  2. Change to the directory containning setup.py.